hashicorp/consul/website/source/docs/guides/acl.html.md

 #### Enable ACLs on the Consul Servers

-The first step for bootstrapping ACLs is to enable ACLs on the Consul servers in the ACL datacenter.
+The first step for bootstrapping ACLs is to enable ACLs on the Consul servers in the primary datacenter.
 In this example, we are configuring the following:

-1. An ACL datacenter of "dc1", which is where these servers are
+1. A primary datacenter of "dc1", which is where these servers are.
 2. An ACL master token of "b1gs33cr3t"; see below for an alternative using the [/v1/acl/bootstrap API](/api/acl.html#bootstrap-acls)
 3. A default policy of "deny" which means we are in whitelist mode
 4. A down policy of "extend-cache" which means that we will ignore token TTLs during an